A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Quantum Blahut-Arimoto Algorithms

 \subsection{Equivalence with Mirror Descent}

-The astute reader may already recognize many similarities between the quantum Blahut-Arimoto algorithm and mirror descent.
+The astute reader may already recognize many similarities between the Blahut-Arimoto algorithm and mirror descent.
 However, it is not immediately clear if the two algorithms are identical, or if one algorithm is a generalization of the other.
-In the following, we will show that the quantum Blahut-Arimoto framework is in fact a special instance of mirror descent.
-We will do this by first showing how the class of problems that the quantum Blahut-Arimoto algorithm can solve is restricted by the assumptions on $\mathcal{F}$ specified in Definition~\ref{def:qba}.
+In the following theorem, we show that the Blahut-Arimoto framework is in fact a special instance of mirror descent.